kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

     apt-mark hold kubectl
     ```

-## Configure Operating System and Services
+## Configure Operating System and Container Runtime

 First, be logged into `student-node` as directed above.